vkatari10/trading-bot/docs/CONFIG.md

     - For `EMA` we need a `smoothing` field whereas `SMA` does not require this
 - We can use previously declared objects down the list
     - Look at the third object we use the `SMA_20` column to find deltas of it
-    - The objects are interpeted in order, imagine the program sweeping from top the bottom of the list of objects
+    - The objects are interpreted in order, imagine the program sweeping from top the bottom of the list of objects
-    - **Therefore**: Declare objects in order, do not use something that does not exist yet (like if you were writing in an intpreted language)
+    - **Therefore**: Declare objects in order, do not use something that does not exist yet (like if you were writing in an interpreted language)

-We can see that making config files is straightfoward which makes this platform so powerful for testing new srategies.
+We can see that making config files is straightforward which makes this platform so powerful for testing new strategies.
 The hardest part is learning how to properly declare each technical indicator, which is explained below

 ## Label Config File

 - File naming
     - Should end in `.json`
-    - Beyond that it does not matter since they can be configured in the `.env` flie
+    - Beyond that it does not matter since they can be configured in the `.env` file
 - How to write
     - In this file you will describe relationships between technical indicators that you have declared in the feature file
     - This is to inform during ML training what should constitute a buy/sell signal, **NOTE** the ML model is not aware of these relationships though